alephmembeth/alephmembeth.github.io/index.md

 layout: default
 ---

 Hi, my name’s Max!
-I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy and a research associate at the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG), where I am concerned with questions of distributive justice between normative theory and empirical social research, focussing especially on need-based distributive justice.
+I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy.
+If you want to know more about me, feel free to take a look at [my education](./education.md), [my employment](./emplyment.md), [the things I've written](./publications.md), [the presentations I've held](./presentations.md), [the events I've organised](./events.md), or [the courses I've taught](./teaching.md).
+There is also information regarding [my services to the profession](./services.md) as well as [the grants, honors, and funding I've received](./financials.md).

 <dl>
    <dt>Areas of Specialisation:</dt>